juncture-short/secure-sacnview/README.md

 * Google Breakpad for crash reporting
 * LibPCAP for captured packet playback
+* Crypto++ for cryptographic functions required by Secure sACN additions

 You need to acquire the Breakpad library by using the git `submodule` command

-1. Clone the repository (`git clone https://github.com/docsteer/sacnview.git`)
+1. Clone the repository (`git clone https://github.com/juncture-short/sacnview.git`)
 2. Switch to the directory (`cd sacnview`)
 3. Initialize the submodules (`git submodule init`)
 4. Download the submodule (`git submodule update`)

+Make sure to install Crypto++ development libraries (source included in libs folder)

 After that, to build, open the .PRO file in the root directory and build with Qt Creator